 These results also inform our understanding of conflicts of interest in other markets.
 Restricting the ability of advisors to underwrite changes the design of bonds dual advisors create as shown through increased standardization, sharing of inside information, and liquidity in secondary markets.
-This is consistent with an increase in the quality of advice.
-Also, the fear of unintended consequences regarding decreasing competition described in Bond Dealers of America (2019) are unfounded in this market.
-Allowing advisors to operate in both the advising and underwriting markets hurts competition in the underwriting market by deterring other underwriters from competing for business with an agent who can actively control the available information in the market.
-Removing the advisor from the primary market increases competition from other sources and drives down borrowing costs for municipalities.
+This is consistent with a change in the advice that previously conflicted dual advisors are offering.
+Also, the fear of negative consequences regarding decreasing competition described in Bond Dealers of America (2019) and supported by existing literature in other markets does not manifest here.
+Allowing advisors to operate in both the advising and underwriting markets decreases participation in the underwriting market by deterring other underwriters from competing for business with an agent who can actively control the available information in the market and create adverse selection.
+Removing the advisor from the primary market increases participation from other underwriters and drives down interest costs for municipalities, especially those municipalities that are most opaque and creating adverse selection is most possible.